documentationfor yFiles for HTML 3.0.0.1

 • persistence and image export

-Visualization is the task of actually generating a visual representation of an existing graph.
-Note that this does not necessarily mean the creation of a static picture, but more generally describes forms of representation that could also allow interaction.
+Visualization is the task of generating a visual representation of an existing graph.
+This does not necessarily mean creating a static picture, but more generally describes forms of representation that also allow interaction.

-The item (interactive) creation and editing means interacting with a graph like creating nodes and connecting them with edges, adding further elements to an existing graph, or removing elements from an existing graph.
+(Interactive) creation and editing means interacting with a graph, such as creating nodes and connecting them with edges, adding elements to an existing graph, or removing elements from an existing graph.

-Automatic element arrangement or automatic graph layout, as we call it, is the creation of high-quality, easy-to-understand drawings of a graph to help in communicating information more quickly.
+Automatic element arrangement, or automatic graph layout, is the creation of high-quality, easy-to-understand drawings of a graph to help communicate information more quickly.

-Structural analysis means solving advanced questions that relate to a graph structure, for instance, determining the shortest path between two nodes.
+Structural analysis means solving advanced questions related to a graph structure, such as determining the shortest path between two nodes.

-Persistence as well as image export and printing support are often summarized under the term input and output, I/O for short.
-Persistence means serializing the diagram (preferably together with all related data) and storage to a permanent medium.
+Persistence, image export, and printing support are often summarized under the term input and output, or I/O. Persistence means serializing the diagram (preferably with all related data) and storing it to a permanent medium.
 Image export and printing are also common tasks for storing and presenting the visual information of a diagram.

-The yFiles for HTML diagramming library supports your application with state-of-the-art automatic graph layout, highly efficient implementations of advanced graph analysis algorithms, and excellent graph visualization and interaction capabilities. yFiles for HTML is something like a Swiss Army knife that:
+The yFiles for HTML diagramming library supports your application with state-of-the-art automatic graph layout, highly efficient implementations of advanced graph analysis algorithms, and excellent graph visualization and interaction capabilities. yFiles for HTML is a comprehensive tool that:

-• Helps the professional JavaScript programmer building high-quality, graph structure related applications.
+• Helps professional JavaScript programmers build high-quality, graph structure-related applications.

-• Helps the serious graph worker realizing demanding projects in the JavaScript programming language.
+• Helps graph workers realize demanding projects in the JavaScript programming language.